mohamedawads/Laravel-MongoDB-Mysql/README.md

 							-comment use Jenssegers\Mongodb\Auth\User as Authenticatable;

 			remember to set mongodb with use Jenssegers\Mongodb\Auth\User as Authenticatable and mysql with use Illuminate\Foundation\Auth\User as Authenticatable;

+			default is mysql with use Illuminate\Foundation\Auth\User as Authenticatable;
+			to set login using mysql